ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

 Acro Mode
 =========

-Acro mode (Rate mode) uses the RC sticks to control the angular velocity of the copter.
-Release the sticks and the vehicle will maintain its current attitude and will not return to level.
+Acro mode uses the RC sticks to control the angular velocity of the copter in each axis.
+Release the sticks and the vehicle will maintain its current attitude and will not return to level (attitude hold).
 Acro mode is useful for aerobatics such as flips or rolls, or FPV when smooth and fast control is desired.